morion4000/reindex/README.md

 # REFund
 ## Unmanaged crypto retirement fund

+**Edge over competation**: The advantage of the index is that it generates income on the collateral and it doesn't require active management.

 https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol

 Build an ERC20 token that models a retirement fund with 70/30 ratio (stocks/bonds).
 In the case of crypto stocks are BTC, ETH, etc, and bonds are stable coins.